Jameron/docker/readme.md

     docker pull composer/composer

 9) Create your own apache image in a new folder on your machine where you want to store images.
-It can be anywhere, I put mine in my project webroot and called it images.
+It can be anywhere, I put mine in my project webroot in a folder called docker and then images.

+    ~/Users/project-folder/docker/images

 10) From shell, navigate into your images folder and create a folder called apachephp.
 Then create a folder in the apachephp folder called ami(you might later want an Ubuntu apache image).
 Create a new file in the ami folder called Dockerfile and paste in the following:

+    ~/Users/project-folder/docker/images/apachephp

 ```
 FROM amazonlinux